donders-research-data-management/rdm-ontology-di/doc/help/user-manual/access-shared-data/request-access.rst

 In the Donders Research Data Repository, shared data can be found in a :ref:`Data Sharing Collection (DSC) <faq-collection-types>`.
 Click on the link, which will guide you to the DSC's page in the repository.

 Without logging in, you can only see limited information of the data collection.
-When you click the "Request access" button, you first need to log in.
+When you click the "Request access" button, you may first need to log in, depending on the :ref:`access level <faq-create-account-download-data>` specified by the collection manager.

 To log in, follow the instructions in :ref:`1.1 Login in Portal <login-portal>`.